#SheridanWorks - Celebrating National Co-op and Work-Integrated Learning Month

 What is National Co-op and Work-Integrated Learning Month?

 The month of March is designated by Co-operative Education and Work-Integrated Learning (CEWIL) Canada as a celebration of co-op and work-integrated learning (WIL).
-Sheridan is a proud member of CEWIL and our Career-Integrated Learning team is excited to promote the successes of our students, employers, WIL programs and our community partners and employers.
+Sheridan is a proud member of CEWIL and our Career-Integrated Learning team is excited to promote the successes of our students, WIL programs, employers and community partners.

 Why is Co-op and WIL Month important to our Sheridan community?

-Our Career-Integrated Learning team, in partnership with all academic faculties, is committed to many forms of WIL including apprenticeship, field placement/experience, mandatory professional practice, internship and cooperative education.
-Sheridan delivers high-impact, quality and diverse work-integrated learning; each year, more than 7,500 students from more than 80 different diploma, degree and certificate programs participate in WIL.
+Our Career-Integrated Learning team, in partnership with all Academic Faculties, is committed to many forms of WIL including apprenticeship, field placement/experience, mandatory professional practice, internship and cooperative education.
+Sheridan delivers high-impact, quality and diverse work-integrated learning; each year, more than 7,500 students from more than 90 different diploma, degree and certificate programs participate in WIL.
 We believe in the value of reciprocal work-learn relationships between our students, faculty, employers and community partners.

-Perhaps the best reason to celebrate WIL Month is our exceptional students:
+Celebrating our students' successesThe best reason to celebrate Co-op and WIL Month is our exceptional students:

-- A Sheridan student has won a CEWIL Canada National Student of the Year Award in seven of the last nine years.
+- A Sheridan student has won a CEWIL Canada National Student of the Year Award in seven of the last ten years.

-- A Sheridan student has won the Ontario Co-op Student of the Year Award in six of the last eight years.
+- A Sheridan student has won the Ontario Co-op Student of the Year Award in seven of the last nine years.

-- A Sheridan student won the inaugural Ontario WIL Student of the Year Award in 2018.
+- A Sheridan student won the inaugural Ontario EL Student of the Year Award in 2021.

 How does Sheridan prepare our students to be successful?